hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 ## Theories on the origins of CP437's house

 But what about IBM?
 Why did IBM decide to include a symbol representing a house in their character set?
 It's a strange glyph; adding a smiley is readily arguable, and playing card suits have existed in prior character sets, but a house—as far as I can tell—didn't exist as a glyph anywhere before IBM's Code Page 437.
-It seems to come out of thin air.
+It seems to have come out of thin air.
 To my knowledge, there are no (surviving) documents on the design process of the character set.
 The little bit we know comes from a few interviews, like the one with David J. Bradley, and from meticulous research done by people like [VileR](https://int10h.org/blog/2024/10/missing-ibm-pc-localization-disks-roms/).
 So, the only thing I can do is speculate.
 Here are my thoughts:

 ::: wrap note
 #### Acknowledgements